Martyrs of Turon: Canonization

 The nine martyrs of Turon were venerated on 7 September 1989, and beatified By Pope John Paul II on 29 April 1990.
 They were canonized on 21 November 1999.

 Their memorial day is 9 October.

 The nine are regarded by the Catholic Church as Martyrs of the Spanish Civil War.
 Although their deaths occurred two years prior to the outbreak of the war, it was part and parcel of the communal violence that was a feature of the conflict, and the times before and after.
 Of the 6,000 religious persons killed during the Spanish Civil War about one thousand have had their causes advanced for beatification, though the Martyrs of Turón were the first to be canonized.

-The cause for the Martyrs of Turón has been linked to that of Jaime Hilario, who was tried, convicted, and executed in 1937 for being a member of the De La Salle Brothers and was canonized by the Catholic Church on the same day as the nine from Turón.
+The cause for the Martyrs of Turón has been linked to that of Jaime Hilario Barbal, who was tried, convicted, and executed in 1937 for being a member of the De La Salle Brothers and was canonized by the Catholic Church on the same day as the nine from Turón.